 We are here for you.
-You can be confident that our fully trained professional staff will provide you with care that is medically safe and emotionally supportive.
+You can be confident that our fully trained professional staff will provide you with the care that is medically safe and emotionally supportive.
 Our physicians and certified registered nurse anesthetists and nurse practitioner are all board certified.
 Our counseling staff includes bilingual health care advocates who are available to you before, during, and after your procedure.
 If you are undecided or ambivalent about your pregnancy, we can explore all of your pregnancy options and provide resources if you choose adoption or parenting.

 We are mentors to the next generation of abortion providers.
 We train medical students and residents from area hospitals.
 We also welcome nurses, nursing students, medical assistants, and other professionals who are interested in increasing their understanding of abortion services to observe here.